lightbend/fdp-sample-applications/apps/anomaly-detection/README.md

 # Installation

+Current version of the application is supported only on DC/OS.

 ## Installing Data Publisher and Speculative model server

+These two modules can be installed either on DC/OS or Kubernetes on DC/OS.

+For installation on DC/OS use this [json configuration](/apps/anomaly-detection/source/core/adpublisher/src/main/resources/adpublisher.json) for publisher and  [this one](/apps/anomaly-detection/source/core/adspeculativemodelserver/src/main/resources/adspeculativemodelserver.json) for speculative model server.

-This two modules are installed as 2 pods on Kubernetes or OpenShift using enclosed [Helm Chart](/apps/anomaly-detection/adchart).
+On kubernetes on DC/OS these two modules are installed as 2 pods on Kubernetes or OpenShift using enclosed [Helm Chart](/apps/anomaly-detection/adchart).
 Make sure you update [values](/apps/anomaly-detection/adchart/values.yaml) to make sure it adheres to your environment.
 Definitions for values can be found [here](/apps/anomaly-detection/adchart/values-metadata.yaml).

-Alternatively, if you want to install these modules on DC/OS use this [json configuration](/apps/anomaly-detection/source/core/adpublisher/src/main/resources/adpublisher.json) for publisher and  [this one](/apps/anomaly-detection/source/core/adspeculativemodelserver/src/main/resources/adspeculativemodelserver.json) for speculative model server.

 ## Installing all Training Modules

-The three training modules that need to be installed are:
+Current version of the training modules is supported only on DC/OS The three training modules that need to be installed are:

 * Data ingester (pre-training)